 While snail mail may be a thing of the past, there is still a palpable joy (followed by the adorable puttering of tiny footsteps) that fills a house when a package is delivered.
-Double that joy when the package is addressed to the kids themselves.
-Here, the 21 best subscription boxes for kids that will make them laugh, read, learn and play.
+And when that package is a subscription box full of surprises for your little one to unpack, play and learn from, the excitement is heightened.
+There are so many different ones for any kind of kid, from clothing boxes for the mini fashionista to science and art packs for the school nerd and food boxes for the greedy and picky eater.
+Here, we've rounded up 33 of the best subscription boxes for kids that will make their eyes light up as soon as it arrives.

 Cost: From $38 per month

 What you get: The number of items varies depending on the month’s theme, but each teacher-curated box includes a gripping read and hands-on activities, plus a monthly challenge (like sharing an image of your maze design) for the chance to win a prize.